Maximize your performance during the Applied Exams!

 - Elicits history relevant to the complication and current symptoms

 Anesthesiologists face ethical issues related to patients, colleagues, organizations, and society.
-To identify and frame ethical questions productively, anesthesiologists must understand ethical principles and be able to communicate in a professional, compassionate, and patient-centered manner.
-Addressing ethical issues requires anesthesiologists to identify stakeholders, obtain relevant information, clarify acceptable options, determine preferences, offer advice based on these preferences, negotiate differences, and act consistent with the core principles of respect for patient autonomy, beneficence, non-maleficence, and justice.→ The successful candidate will be able to identify ethical issues and incorporate them into their discussions with patients, families and other stakeholders as they relate to:
+To identify and frame ethical questions productively, anesthesiologists must understand ethical principles and act in a manner consistent with current ethical practices including core principles of respect for patient autonomy, beneficence, non-maleficence, accountability, ethical fidelity (promise keeping, trustworthiness), and social and distributive justice.

 - Confidentiality and privacy